cesmii/GraphQL-API/Docs/queries.md

 ### Querying Time Series Values

-The following query returns a list of Time Series sample values for a given Instance Attribute Tag within the specified time range
+The following query returns a list of Time Series sample values for a given Instance Attribute Tag within the specified time range.

+**Note:** to turn off down-sampling, you can set `maxSamples` to 0.

 ```
 query HistoryQuery {